mikrono/tModLoaderWiki_kr_ko/Mod-Browser.md

 ### Direct Download
 If you are having trouble in-game, you can use [Direct Mod Download Listing](http://javid.ddns.net/tModLoader/DirectModDownloadListing.php) to download mods directly.
 Place them in `%userprofile%/Documents/My Games/Terraria/ModLoader/Mods/`

+### Mod Browser
+That's easy, just download from Terraria.
+If that doesn't work, refer to Option 1.

+### Steam Workshop
+This will only work for the Steam version of tModLoader when it is available.
+Workshop support will come after the release of tModloader on Steam.
 ***
 **Modders wishing to publish their mod to the Mod Browser should continue reading.**
 ***